irudnyts/irudnyts.github.io/about.md

 ### Summer schools

-* International Summer School of the Swiss Association of Actuaris <br />
+* International Summer School of the Swiss Association of Actuaries <br />
 Insurance Management: Trends, Challenges and Solutions <br />
 *University of Lausanne*, 2017

-* International Summer School of the Swiss Association of Actuaris <br />
+* International Summer School of the Swiss Association of Actuaries <br />
 Quantative Risk Management: Concepts, Techniques and Tools <br />
 *University of Lausanne*, 2016

-* International Summer School of the Swiss Association of Actuaris <br />
+* International Summer School of the Swiss Association of Actuaries <br />
 Reinsurance: Actuarial and Statistical Aspects <br />
 *University of Lausanne*, 2015